5th to 6th Transition

-- Students have 25 minutes for lunch.
+- Students have 30 minutes for lunch and recess.
 Students can bring lunch, buy a full lunch or buy part of a lunch – drinks, salad, fries or desserts.

 - The school day ends at 4:00 – later than students are used to leaving school.
 It is important that students try to organize after-school activities and homework so that they do not feel stretched for time!